pola-rs/polars-benchmark/README.md

 ## License

-PDS-H is licensed under Apache License, Version 2.0.
+PDS is licensed under Apache License, Version 2.0.

-Additionally, certain files in PDS-H are licensed subject to the accompanying [TPC EULA](TPC%20EULA.txt) (also available at <http://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp>).
+Additionally, certain files in PDS are licensed subject to the accompanying [TPC EULA](TPC%20EULA.txt) (also available at <http://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp>).
 Files subject to the TPC EULA are identified as such within the files.

-You may not use NDS except in compliance with the Apache License, Version 2.0 and the TPC EULA.
+You may not use PDS except in compliance with the Apache License, Version 2.0 and the TPC EULA.

-## Generating PDS-H Data
+## Generating PDS Benchmarking Data

 ### Project setup